emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# July 2025 Meetups
+# August 2025 Meetup

-The next official hybrid meetup will be on July 30th at c-base and remote.
+The next official hybrid meetup will be on August 27th at c-base and remote.
 No talks yet – if you want to give a talk you're very welcome.

-Instructions for in-person visitors: please bring your laptop along and let's have a great time hacking and socializing!

 ### Location